 UK pharmacists are unlikely to give out medicines for a person abroad, because they can’t check whether it is safe and suitable for the person taking it.

-Doctors should also give patients information about:
+Doctors and non-medical prescribers should give information about:

-- possible side effects of the medicine
+- possible side effects of the drug

-- the dose they should take
+- the dose people should take

 - possible interactions (reactions) with other medicines